(a) Definition and Application.

 (1) Any hearing of the action must be informal.
 The court must conduct the hearings and may make its own inquiry during the hearings.
 The hearings must be of record and all testimony must be under oath or affirmation.
 A trial by jury is not permitted and attorneys may participate.
 Attorney's fees and costs may be assessed as provided by law.
 The rules of evidence do not apply to a summary proceeding.

 (2) The court must hold the initial hearing with both parties present.
 No interim order may be issued except on notice and hearing unless the court specifically finds exceptional circumstances as set forth in Rule 8.2.
-No ex parte interim order may be issued unless the moving party executes an affidavit setting forth specific facts justifying the issuance of the order.
+No ex parte interim order may be issued unless the moving party executes a declaration setting forth specific facts justifying the issuance of the order.
 A restraining and eviction order may not be issued ex parte unless the movant also appears personally and good cause is shown for issuance of the order.

 The provisions which may be included in an ex parte interim order are temporary parental rights and responsibilities, parenting time, support and other appropriate expenses, use of real or personal property, restraining and eviction.